meistudioli/msc-zoom/README.md

 ## Basic Usage

 &lt;msc-zoom /> is a web component.
 All we need to do is put the required script into your HTML document.
-Then follow <msc-zoom />'s html structure and everything will be all set.
+Then follow &lt;msc-zoom />'s html structure and everything will be all set.

 - Required Script